ONLYOFFICE/core/Test/Applications/ParseExcelNumberFormatLocales/Readme.md

 Step1: run "run-Set_Culture_and_run-macros-datae.js" with mspowershell
 notes:
-The error on the first locale is OK
 Start-Sleep is needed for excel gracefull shutdown. increase it in case of slow PC or other error

 Step2: run get_names_of_the_separators_from_system.ps1 with mspowershell